guard/guard/README.md

 ```

 **Note**: If you already have a `Guardfile` in the current directory, the `init` task can be used
-to append a supplied Guard template from an installed Guard to your existing
+to append a supplied template from an installed plugin to your existing `Guardfile`.
-`Guardfile`.

 #### `-b`/`--bare` option